yasin1983/Bike-Sharing-Case-Study-2024/README.md

 - `Cyclistic Bike-Share Case Study_V2.Rmd`: Main RMarkdown analysis script
 - `Cyclistic-Bike-Share-Case-Study_V2.html`: Analysis report generated in HTML format
 - `Pivot_Plot01.png`: Visualization of average ride duration by user type
-- `Pivot_Plot02.png`: Visualization comparing average ride duration by user type and weekday
+- `Pivot_Plot02.png`: Comparison of average ride duration by user type and day of the week.
 - `Pivot_Plot03.png`: Visualization of number of rides by user type and day of the week
-- `Top10_01.png`: Visualization of comparing top 10 most used start stations
+- `Top10_01.png`:  Bar chart comparing the top 10 most used start stations.
-- `Top10_02.png`: Visualization of locations of top 10 most used start stations
+- `Top10_02.png`: Map visualization of locations of the top 10 most used start stations.
 - `CaseStudy2024.Rproj`: RStudio project setup file

 ## 📊 Key Insights